yampilop/RHOSPVirtLab/roles/RHOSP-virt-infra/README.md

       NETWORK_NAME_2: 'IP_ADDRESS_2'
       ...
 ```
+  By default the role creates:
+    - undercloud
+    - controller0
+    - compute0

 networks: []
   List of the virtual networks to be created.
 The default values should work.
 You can replace or add the hypervisor_if values to set wich interfaces in the hypervisor are linked to each bridge (useful to connect physical nodes to the lab).